pmnerfed/local-kube-vault/readme.md

 2. Important concepts in Vault:

     - Secret Engines: Secret engines are pluggable components that allow secret management for all kinds of backend services.

+3. Points to note

-    - Vault runs as a server- and client configurations and only server ever accesses the secret engines and storage backends
+    - Vault runs as a server-client setup and only server ever accesses the secret engines and storage backends.
+    - Vault needs to be initialized on first load and it needs to be unsealed after every restart.
+    - By default, only the key-value the secret engine is enabled and vault can be configured to add in more secret engines and storage backends.
+    - We are using the `Standalone` mode in this configuration, which required a persistent storage mounted to the server.
+    - The `dev` mode should not be used as is only stored the data in-memory and is unsafe overall.

 ## Setting up vault to store secrets